cloud0259/MauiSqlite/README.md

 the application is based on three projects:
 * A Domain project for the models
-* An Infrastructure project for database managemen
+* An Infrastructure project for database management
 * The MAUI project

 ## Usage/Examples